NVDARemote/NVDARemote/readme.md

 - Create an empty folder to hold the files for your add-on.
 - Copy the **addon** folder, the **buildVars.py** file, the manifest.ini.tpl file, the manifest-translated.ini.tpl, **SCONSTRUCT**, .gitignore and .gitattributes files to the created folder.
 - In the **buildVars.py** file, change variable **addon_info** with your add-on's information (name, summary, description, version, author and url).
 - Put your code in the usual folders for NVDA extension, under the **addon** folder.
 For instance: globalPlugins, synthDrivers, etc. You can delete folders you don't need for your particular add-on package.
+Be sure to not include the readme.txt file inside these subfolders in your add-on.
 - Gettext translations must be placed into addon\locale\<lang>/LC_MESSAGES\nvda.po.

 ### To manage documentation files for your addon: ###